sam55silver/Automations/README.md

 This program will change you background image to the NASA pic of the day!
 Majority of the code was taken from https://www.youtube.com/watch?v=VLNcnROUTb8&t=499s&ab_channel=PythonEngineer

-I plan on setting this code ot launch every time I log into my laptop!
+I plan on setting this code to launch every time I log into my laptop!